Natalia171717/Natalia171717/README.md

 - Projects that I've worked on, which are related to what I mentioned before.

 - Systems Analysis and Design Projects.

-- For more, feel free to visit my [GitLab](https://git.exactas.uba.ar/nprestrepo).